SharePoint: Using the Manage Access Option to Manage File/Folder Permissions

 Step 1 - Open a file's Manage access panel.

-Step 2 - Click the ellipse () beside the link to display the details of the link.
+Step 2 - Choose the Links option and click the gear beside the link to display the details of the link.

-Step 3 - Click the drop-down arrow to expand the menu in the Link settings section and change the permissions of the link (Can Edit or Can View), or remove the link entirely.
+Step 3 - Click the drop-down arrow to expand the Settings menu in the Link settings section and change the permissions of the link (Can Edit, Can Review, Can View or Can't Download), or remove the link entirely.

 Step 4 - Enter the Email Address of non-members in the Specify people for this link field to grant them permissions to view or edit the documents.
 Note: Permission type (Can Edit or Can View) depends on your selections in Step 3.